blemoine/ts-bad-parts/slides.md

 * Activate `strict` options in `tsconfig.json`
 * Chose a syntax and stick to it
 * Even with (mostly historical) quirks, TypeScript is still quite good
-* and has actually a very powerful TypeSystem

 ---
 layout: center